IFS therapy and coaching for women Australia-wide with Megan Pasierbek, trauma-informed women's therapist and coach offering online sessions.

 It’s about healing what’s been driving them.

-The women who work with me are high-functioning, emotionally intelligent, and self-aware, yet stuck in loops they can’t think their way out of.
+The women who work with me are high functioning, emotionally intelligent, and self aware, yet stuck in emotional eating and coping loops they can’t think their way out of.

 “I’ve actually stopped binging.”